Gunjan Saxena: The Kargil Girl: Controversies

-Factually incorrect
+Factual inaccuracies

-Gunjan Saxena’s coursemate Sreevidya Rajan posted on facebook claiming she was the first woman pilot to fly in Kargil, even before Gunjan came to Srinagar.
+Gunjan Saxena’s coursemate Sreevidya Rajan posted on Facebook claiming she was the first woman pilot to fly in Kargil, even before Gunjan came to Srinagar.
 She said they were both posted at Udhampur, however Rajan was sent to the deployment at Srinagar when the conflict started, and flew missions in the conflict area.
 Saxena came to Srinagar with the next crew few days later, and they participated in the operations together.
 Retired Wing Commander Namrita Chandi also said that it was not Gunjan, but Sreevidya Rajan who was the first lady pilot who flew to Kargil, and said that credit was being taken away.

 Rajan said she had never claimed credit because of her strong belief in gender equality.

 She also stated that heroic acts may have been shown as part of cinematic licence.

 Replying to the claims, Saxena said that she and Rajan were not stationed together at Srinagar during the Kargil operations, nor did they fly together.
 During a media interaction arranged by the IAF towards the end of the Kargil conflict, Saxena's name was projected as the first woman to fly for the IAF in a combat zone.
 She was credited with the same in headlines, articles and the Limca Book of Records.